-6.4 Attendance
+6.5 Attendance

-Only members of the PMC and any other Board member are entitled to be present at a PMC meeting.
-Members of the GBRF management team and any other person may attend on invitation of the Chairperson.
-Attendance can be in person or via tele or video-conference.
-If required, out of session meetings will be convened via email.
-All proceedings of members conducted via technology are as valid and effective as if conducted at a meeting at which all of them were present.
+Only members of the PMC and any other Board member are ordinarily entitled to be present at a PMC meeting.
+Members of the management team and any other person may attend on invitation of the Chairperson including on a standing basis if the chairperson decides to.

-6.5 Minutes
+6.6 Minutes